splitux-gg/splitux/README.md

 ## Installing & Usage

-Download the latest release [here](https://github.com/wunnr/partydeck-rs/releases) and extract it into a folder.
+Download the latest release [here](https://github.com/gabrielgad/splitux/releases) and extract it into a folder.
 Download game handlers [here](https://drive.proton.me/urls/D9HBKM18YR#zG8XC8yVy9WL).

 ### SteamOS

-SteamOS includes all of PartyDeck's dependencies, but you will need to be on SteamOS 3.7.0 or above for the splitscreen script to work.
+SteamOS includes all of Splitux's dependencies, but you will need to be on SteamOS 3.7.0 or above for the splitscreen script to work.

-If you're in desktop mode, simply run `partydeck-rs`.
-To use PartyDeck in Gaming Mode, add `GamingModeLauncher.sh` as a shortcut to Steam, and in the settings for that shortcut disable Steam Input.
+If you're in desktop mode, simply run `splitux`.
+To use Splitux in Gaming Mode, add `GamingModeLauncher.sh` as a shortcut to Steam, and in the settings for that shortcut disable Steam Input.

 ### Desktop Linux

 You'll need to install KDE Plasma, Gamescope, Bubblewrap, and Fuse-overlayfs using your distro's package manager.
-Then, while in a KDE Plasma session, run `partydeck-rs` to get started.
+Then, while in a KDE Plasma session, run `splitux` to get started.
 If you're running Steam, make sure none of the controllers are using a Steam Input desktop layout, as Steam Input causes issues such as duplicate controllers being detected.

 ### Getting Started
-Once in the main menu, click the + button to add a game: this can be just a regular Linux executable, a Windows game (.exe), or a PartyDeck Handler (.pdh).
+Once in the main menu, click the + button to add a game: this can be just a regular Linux executable, a Windows game (.exe), or a Splitux Handler (.pdh).
 Create profiles if you want to store save data, and have a look through the settings menu.

 ## Building

-To build PartyDeck, You'll need a Rust toolchain installed with the 2024 Edition.
+To build Splitux, you'll need a Rust toolchain installed with the 2024 Edition.
 For the mouse/keyboard gamescope build, you'll need ninja and meson installed.
-Clone the repo with submodules by running `git clone --recurse-submodules https://github.com/wunnr/partydeck-rs.git`.
+Clone the repo with submodules by running `git clone --recurse-submodules https://github.com/gabrielgad/splitux.git`.
 Navigate to the gamescope submodule at `deps/gamescope` and run these commands to build the mouse/keyboard gamescope:

 ```
 git submodule update --init